Kirkland College

-Kirkland College was a small, private liberal arts women's college located in Clinton, New York, from 1965 to 1978.
+Kirkland College was a small, private liberal arts women's college from 1965 to 1978 in Kirkland, New York, United States.
 It was a female counterpart to Hamilton College, at that time all male, and its campus was adjacent to Hamilton's.
 It was named for Samuel Kirkland, who founded the Hamilton-Oneida Academy, origin of Hamilton College (and for whom, some felt, Hamilton should have been named).
 It was not successful financially, so Hamilton absorbed Kirkland on June 30, 1978, has maintained its archives and financial endowment, and supports its alumnae community.

 History

 The Kirner-Johnson building was built in 1968 as the main building of Kirkland College, and was renovated by Hamilton College in 2009.

 Planning for Kirkland began during the 1962-1963 academic year through the influence of then-Hamilton College president Robert W. McEwen.
 It was named for Samuel Kirkland, the founder of Hamilton.
 Hamilton was a men's college.
 Kirkland College, a college for women, was envisioned as the first of several institutions which would form a cluster similar to the Claremont Colleges.
 Though the "cluster" vision was never achieved, two factors led to a more innovative and experimental nature at Kirkland: first, the introduction of progressive views of undergraduate education on the part of Millicent Carey McIntosh, former President of Barnard College, who came on as a member of the first Board of Trustees, and second, the mandate to "make a fresh attack on introducing major fields of learning" without being constrained by the more traditional patterns at Hamilton – a mandate embraced by Kirkland's first and only president, Samuel F. Babbitt.
 The untimely passing of Hamilton President McEwen, also a member of the first Kirkland Board, deprived Kirkland of its chief champion at Hamilton.

 Kirkland was charted by the University of the State of New York in 1965 and opened in 1968 on its own campus, adjacent to Hamilton College.
 The Kirkland faculty and students operated in a more diverse and transparent community than had been the norm at Hamilton.
 Students received evaluations rather than grades in their courses.
 There were no academic departments.
 Students did not have set "majors"; rather, each student worked out a program of study.
 In contrast with Hamilton, most Kirkland professors taught their classes in a highly interactive mode, engaging students in a dialogue, without lectures.
 A key tenet of the college was that students would be actively engaged in running the institution: at Kirkland, the students participated equally in governing the college.
 Moreover, at Kirkland, a number of professors lived on campus and participated actively in the lives of students.
 Kirkland was innovative, experimenting with an approach to undergraduate education that was in distinct contrast to that of Hamilton.